 work for state agencies, municipalities, and other entities.
 It is also

 used to provide map and data assistance to staff planners and in

 providing local technical assistance to member community governments.

 Public officials and municipal employees are encouraged to utilize the

 RPC GIS data and capabilities in assistance with their municipal or other

 RPC offers a range of GIS services to member

 communities and other entities on a contract basis, including map

-see the RPC GIS Policy, which describes these services and our billing
+RPC GIS Policy which describes these services and billing rates.